 Wounds that do not heal can keep you from the activities you enjoy.
 The caring professionals at The Wound Healing Center at Glens Falls Hospital can heal those wounds and help improve your quality of life.

-The Wound Healing Center offers a progressive approach to traditional wound healing.
-An individualized treatment plan is developed just for you.
+The Wound Healing Center offers a progressive approach to traditional wound healing, with an individualized treatment plan developed just for you.

 A wound that is slow to heal is almost always a symptom of an underlying health problem.
 We seek out the cause of your wound and work with you on approaches and treatment plans to fix this underlying problem.
 While healing the wound is very important, we are just as committed to eliminating its cause.
 In this way, we can help you avoid future wounds.